List of Green Lanterns: Thulka Re

 Little is known about Thulka Re save for the fact that he patrolled Sector 423.
 During a mission to the recently decimated world of Talcyion Omega, Thulka and his fellow Corpsmen were attacked by an army of powerful snakes known as the Silver Serpents.
-Thulka sacrificed his life in order to buy his companions time to escape, and was ultimately killed and consumed by the reptiles.
+Thulka sacrificed his life to buy his companions time to escape, and was ultimately killed and consumed by the reptiles.
 His first and only appearance was in Wonder Woman (vol. 3) #42.

 Torquemada

 Torquemada is a powerful sorcerer as well as a Green Lantern.
 He first appeared in Green Lantern Corps Quarterly #4 (Spring 1993).

 In the "Origins and Omens" back-up story in Green Lantern (vol. 4) #38 (March 2009), Torquemada is shown in manacles standing in front of the Guardians next to the sorcerer Mordru and Green Lantern Alan Scott, their fingers stretched out in accusation.

-In Final Crisis: Legion of 3 Worlds #5 (September 2009), Torquemada and Alan Scott are shown imprisoned in a wall on the Sorcerers World in the 31st Century.
+In Final Crisis: Legion of 3 Worlds #5 (September 2009), Torquemada and Alan Scott are shown imprisoned on Zerox in the 31st century.